 “I’ve got to get to work for a certain time, and I just want to get home as soon as possible … There’s a purpose to that journey … and I think some of the enjoyable journeys don’t have a purpose – you’re just out there and enjoying being in the fresh air, or in the rain really.”

-We’re sometimes a little squeezed.
-Some cyclists, mainly proponents of vehicular cycling, talk of adopting the ‘primary position’; they’d ‘take the lane’ on roads such as these.
-Fabian doesn’t, and whilst I understand the concept of primary position and am sometimes happy to adopt it, nor would I. Doing so would make me effectively a mobile, easily damaged, traffic-calming device.
+We’re sometimes squeezed.
+Some cyclists, mainly proponents of vehicular cycling, talk of adopting the ‘primary position’; they’d ‘take the lane’ on roads like these.
+Fabian doesn’t, and whilst I understand the concept of primary position and sometimes adopt it, nor would I here.
+Doing so would make me effectively a mobile, easily damaged, traffic-calming device.
 Riding primary requires boldness, and an unwavering conviction that you’ve a right to occupy the space; theoretically I agree we do, but practically I worry both personally, that I’ll get mown down, and more generally, that such a position poisons the hopes of cycling for all.
+We’re forced to move out and to take what’s left of the lane in order to pass a long line of parked cars, however; and when we do, the vehicles behind – which are anyway travelling not much faster than us – wait.

 Approaching the city centre gyratory, Fabian sees traffic ahead is stalled.
 Rather than find his way through it, he nips up back streets to skirt it, much as a car driver might.
 Later, he tells me “I think I do cycle a lot like I drive, and sometimes I’ll end up cycling a route I drive, rather than thinking ‘I could actually have gone that way instead’”.